DenzelPenzel/go-practice/readme.md

 ### Synchronization primitives
 - Mutex
   - sync.Mutex
-  - sync.RWMutex - multiple readers or one writer at a time
+  - sync.RWMutex - multiple readers acquire the lock simultaneously but only one writer at a time

+  - Mutexes using low-level atomic operations and OS-level synchronization primitives (like futexes on Linux) provided by the Go runtime

+  - If the mutex is already <b>locked</b>, the runtime adds the goroutine to a <b>waiting queue</b> and blocks it

+  - Atomic operations are supported through specific CPU instructions like
+    ```test-and-set```, ```compare-and-swap```, or ```fetch-and-add```

+  - OS maintains a queue of threads that are waiting for the mutex

+  - When mutex is released, the OS wakes up one or more threads from the queue and allows them to try to acquire the mutex

 - WaitGroup